anupa-jayakody/Capstone_v3/README.md

 I selected the Word2Vec model here for my next steps.
 Both Pre-processing and Modeling steps were done for both search options (Ingredient and Keywords)

-**Solution 2- Collaborative Based Filtering**
+**Solution 2- Memory Based Filtering**

-FunkSVD was used to get the predicted ratings for each recipe Actual vs Predicted was compared with the highest FCP of 0.64 for the test data
+- FunkSVD was used to get the predicted ratings for each recipe
+- Actual vs Predicted was compared with the highest FCP of 0.64 for the test data